 So many products come with packaging that’s intended to impress.
 The more materials that go into it, the more impressive it can look.
 While impressive to the eye, complex packaging is extremely hard to recycle, given its different components.

 There are some good packaging companies out there – Curtis Packaging are a UK based sustainable packaging supplier who boast numerous environmental awards – on their website they offer some tips around what to look for from green packaging.
-Understanding what’s good and what’s bad is the first step toward being able to vote with your wallet when it comes to environmentally sound product packing.
+Understanding what’s good and what’s bad is the first step toward being able to vote with your wallet when it comes to eco-friendly product packaging.

 Whether you do regular journeys to and from a place of work – or you’re planning a longer one-off trip – there’s a good chance that there’s someone else who’s going to be doing the journey too.
 You can start simple but using a work notice board to either advertise your willingness to offer a seat to a colleague – or ask for a seat in someone’s car.